liwenzhuo/DuplicateVC6Workspace/README.md

 DuplicateVC6Workspace
 =====================

-Duplicate a VC6 Workspace use python 3
+Duplicate a VC6 Workspace or VS solution use python 3

 First, enter the workspace path.